fandm-college/rcs.github.io/cluster/job_scripts.md

 2. `--gres` which will usually be in the form: `--gres=gpu:1`  The number after the colon is the number of GPUs needed.
 In almost all cases the value should be 1.
 ```

-## The --output directive
+## The \-\-output directive

 Software packages sometimes output messages and errors directly to the terminal as they run.
 The `--output` directive specifies a file name where such messages will
 be written to instead of being dispalyed to the terminal.
 It **does not** specify the name of output file(s) which your particular program may use to capture other output.
 Those files still need to be specified as you normally would when running the software.

-For the `--output` directive we recommend using one of the following two formats depending on your specific curcumstances:
+For the `--output` directive we recommend using one of the following two formats depending on your specific circumstances:

 - `--output=myfilename_%j.out`  Here the `%j` will be replaced by the job-id Slurm generates automatically.
 So if the job-id is 439 then the output would go to `myfilename_439.job`.
   This will make it easier to differentiate output files if you run the same job script over and over again.